Sample Church Bylaws

 For the purpose of establishing and maintaining a place for the worship of the one true God; to provide for Christian fellowship for those of like precious faith, irrespective of social position or worldly possessions; for the propagation of the Gospel of Jesus Christ both in home and foreign lands, this church shall be governed by the following Constitution:

 KNOW ALL MEN BY THESE PRESENT:

-That, we, the undersigned have this day voluntarily associated ourselves together for the purpose of forming a corporation under the Laws of the State of Your State, and we hereby certify:
+That, we, the undersigned have this day voluntarily associated ourselves together for the purpose of forming a corporation under the Laws of the State of (insert state), and we hereby certify:

-As stated in the Articles of Incorporation, the name of the corporate church shall be (Insert name of church or ministry here).
+As stated in the Articles of Incorporation, the name of the corporate church shall be (insert name of church).

 PURPOSES AND POWERS